HashProjects/SecureChat/README.md

     - Store in DB
 - Make sure the key is returned from /room

-- Check if a chat room exists before creating a new one, or have a list of chat rooms, and a less confusing way of creating chat rooms

 - Add DELETE endpoint for deleting a chatroom